Our Team

 Pilar Hillis

 Hi, I’m Pilar Hillis, the owner and founder of SOMA Wellness, and I’m passionate about helping others find balance, renewal, and vitality through holistic wellness.
-At SOMA, we specialize in guiding clients through transformative experiences that support both body and mind, whether it’s through movement, recovery, or deep relaxation practices.
+At SOMA, we focus on contrast therapy and offer a variety of workshops, classes, and events designed to support both body and mind.
+Whether you're seeking deep relaxation, recovery, or holistic self-care, our services help you recharge and restore balance.

-With a background in yoga, masculine and feminine energy dynamics, somatic movement, and ayurveda, I’ve dedicated my career to understanding how the body heals, restores, and thrives.
-I believe in the power of intentional self-care—from fascia release and breathwork to cold therapy and infrared sauna sessions—to unlock greater mobility, reduce stress, and enhance overall well-being.
+With a background in yoga, masculine and feminine energy dynamics, somatic movement, and Ayurveda, I’ve deepened my understanding of how the body heals, restores, and thrives.
+I believe in the power of intentional self-care to enhance overall well-being.

-At SOMA, my goal is to create a welcoming space where you can sweat, plunge, recover, and restore, leaving you feeling more connected to yourself.
+At SOMA, my goal is to create a welcoming space where you can sweat, plunge, recover, and restore, leaving you feeling more connected to yourself and the community were creating.
 Whether you’re here to release tension, recover from injury, or simply carve out time for self-care, I’m here to guide and support you.

 I can’t wait to welcome you into the SOMA community!